-The following arrangements (decided in 2020) will need to be confirmed by the Committee at our AGM early in March, 2021.
+The following arrangements (decided in 2020) have been confirmed at the AGM in 2021.

 - Dates for 2021 October 9/10, 16/17, 23/24, 30/31.
 Age blocking as in previous years may be impacted upon by the holding of a Troupe Weekend (see below).
 More details later.